lalqalandar310-prog/Syspulse-/README.md

 - Monitors Windows Defender status and alerts if it is disabled
 - Tracks CPU, RAM, and Disk usage anomalies
 - Sends optional daily security summaries to your phone
+-
+- System Requirements

+- Windows 10 / 11 (64-bit)
+- Less than 30MB of RAM while running
+- Internet connection (only for Telegram alerts)
+- No Python installation required

 - Whitelist Management

 - SysPulse includes a flexible whitelist -   - system to prevent false positives: